If you plan to arrive in New Zealand by cruise ship and do not have a visa, you must hold an NZeTA (New Zealand Electronic Travel Authority).

 Travellers who do not need an NZeTA

-When you check in for your cruise you need to show evidence of your NZeTA or visa to check-in staff.
-This can be:
+When you check in for your cruise or cargo ship you need to show evidence of your NZeTA or visa to check-in staff.

 When you arrive at your first New Zealand port you will be deemed to hold a visitor visa.
 This expires 28 days after the ship arrives at its first port of entry in New Zealand or when the ship leaves — whichever happens first.

-We will check you meet our entry permission requirements and are of good character.
+We will check you meet our entry permission and good character requirements.

-You must show evidence of your onward travel arrangements such as a ticket for your flight out of New Zealand.
+If you are flying out from New Zealand you must show evidence of your onward travel arrangements such as a flight ticket out of New Zealand.